cleroux/cesium-image-ws/README.md

 # Cesium Web Service

 Provides a HTTP Web Service that allows a client to set the Cesium camera position and orientation and returns the resulting canvas image as PNG.
+Allows any application to leverage Cesium functionality through HTTP.
+Intended for single-client use only.

 ## Install dependencies and launch the web service
 ```shell